About Boeing in the UK and Ireland

 We’ve invested nearly £200 million in three major infrastructure projects in the UK.

-In 2018, we opened our first European manufacturing site in Sheffield.
+Our first European manufacturing site is located in Sheffield.
 The £40m factory makes commercial aircraft components for the 737 and 767 supply chain.

-We announced an £88m commercial aviation maintenance hangar at London Gatwick and have extended a flight simulator facility nearby, making it our largest training campus outside of the U.S.
+We invested £88m in a commercial aviation maintenance hangar at London Gatwick and have extended a flight simulator facility nearby, making it our largest aircraft training campus outside of the U.S.

-Together with the Ministry of Defence, we’re investing £100m to build a strategic facility for the P-8A maritime patrol aircraft at RAF Lossiemouth in Scotland, opening 2020.
+Together with the Ministry of Defence, we have invested £100m to build a strategic facility for the RAF P-8A maritime patrol aircraft fleet at RAF Lossiemouth in Scotland, which is now fully operational.

 Boeing UK tax strategy (PDF)